 Pork will be a little pink at 145 degrees.
 It is perfectly safe to eat once it has reached 145 degrees Fahrenheit.

-Brown Sugar Garlic Pork Chops Recipe
+What to Enjoy with Brown Sugar Garlic Pork Chops

 If you love this easy recipe please click the stars below to give it a five star rating and leave a comment!
-Please also help me share on facebook and pinterest!
+Pease also help me share on Instagram, Facebook, and Pinterest!

 Only have 30 minutes to get dinner on the table?
 Sign up for my 30 minute dinner plans direct to your inbox!